matthew-robertson/Useful_things/I Learned Something Today/Git.md

 1. `git push origin HEAD` is a shortcut for pushing the current branch.
 How did I not know this before now.
 1. `git switch` and `git restore` are new commands introduced to alleviate confusion around checkout's overloading. `switch` lets you swap between branches, and `restore` lets you reset viles to a revision.
 [See here](https://stackoverflow.com/a/57266005/13053386)
 1. `git rerere` is a [little-known](https://www.git-scm.com/book/en/v2/Git-Tools-Rerere) feature to have git remember how you resolved a conflict and not ask you when it comes up again.
 Handy for big rebases and things.
 Set it with `git config --global rerere.enabled true`.
+1. `git diff --staged` lets you know what you've changed without unstaging your commit-in-progress.
+Incredible.
+1. `git log --grep regexp` lets you search your history using a regex.

 ## Tips for maintaining a good commit history
 1. These are all taken from the back half of [Branch In Time, RubyConf2018](https://youtu.be/8OOTVxKDwe0?t=1107).